 Embracing Your Transition

 When you think about this change, recognize the value of your teaching skills and how they seamlessly translate to success in instructional design.
 (How to use teaching skills to smash instructional design.)
 You’ll have the opportunity to innovate, create, and impact learners on a broader scale.
-Your potential as an instructional designer is not just unlocked – it has you poised for an incredible journey of growth and fulfilment.
+Your potential as an instructional designer is not just waiting to be unlocked – it’s right there – you just have to knuckle down and show the world what you have to offer.